Paint Township, Holmes County, Ohio

 Paint Township is one of the fourteen townships of Holmes County, Ohio, United States.
-As of the 2010 census the population was 4,134, up from 3,547 in 2000.
+As of the 2020 census the population was 4,564.

 According to the 2021 American Community Survey's 5-Year Estimates, 16.2% of the township's population spoke only English, while 83.8% spoke an "other [than Spanish] Indo-European language."

 Geography

 Located in the northeastern corner of the county, it borders the following townships: